hugomaiavieira/batraquio/README.md

 ###Table alignment

-Let's say you are using Cucumber to use a BDD approach on your project.
+Let's say you are using Cucumber (or some Cucumber like) to use a BDD approach on your project.
 And let's say that you are working with table on your tests.
 So, if you digit: